Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Carol it's moving!"
 Jack shouted.

 She came around towards the opening, peeking inside before she suddenly froze.
 'What is she doing?!'
 Jack's heart pounded rapidly.
+Carol walked inside slowly, she was shaking nervously.

 "Carol, wait!
 That might be its mouth!"
 Jack cried.

 Jack poked his head out and crept closer to the opening.
 He kept a distance and walked around to get a better angle of the inside.
 Jack didn't recognize anything he was looking at.
-Carol was inside, her back facing him.
+Carol was inside, her back toward him.
 She was completely still, staring at something inside.
 Jack stepped into the strange interior, the floor was solid metal, there were seats on the left and right sides.
 Jack looked around with a puzzled expression, then peeked over Carol's shoulder.
 'Huh...'

 "I knew it, this is the mouth!
 We should go, or else we'll end up like him!"
 Jack advised, but she didn't listen.

 Silence filled the air as Jack tried to process that.
 He looked down at the crystals that seemed to come out of the dried blood.
 He tried to pick it up, but it was stuck to the ground.
 With a bit of force, he plucked the crystal off.
+'It's like it grew out of the ground...
+But...
+This is metal?
+Did it grow out of the blood?'

 "What is this stuff?"
 Jack whispered as he analyzed the purple gem.